Key Exchange version "Auto" isn't really useful, remove it.

 Having the ability to define multiple mobile P1s is the answer for simultaneously supporting IKEv1 and v2 mobile clients.

-#7 Updated by Denny Page about 4 years ago
+#7 Updated by Denny Page over 4 years ago

 While I haven't reviewed the strongSwan code, I can attest that operationally auto is not a synonym for IKEv2.
 I've been using auto with IKEv1 only iOS and Mac clients beginning with the 2.2.2 release.
 Others have replicated the config as well.